Fresh Corn Tamales

 Fold the two long sides of the husk toward the middle so the masa forms a tube around the filling and wrap the husk around to form a cylinder.

-Tie the tamales at each end of the filling with kitchen twine.
+Tie tamales at each end of the filling with kitchen twine.
 (Or you may use the traditional method by tearing off strips of corn husk and twisting them into small ropes.)

-You may place the tamales in the pot or steamer standing upright or stack them by placing one layer facing one direction and the next at a 90-degree angle, etc. leaving space for steam to circulate around each.
+You may place the tamales in a pot or steamer standing upright or stack them by placing one layer facing one direction and the next at a 90-degree angle, etc. leaving space for steam to circulate around each.
 Place the lid on the pot/steamer and bring the water to a steady simmer.
 Watch the pot for water level and fill with water as needed.
 (I keep a pot of boiling water on the stove so I don't lose temperature in my steamer.)

-Check for doneness at about 15 minutes for loosely packed tamales and about 45 minutes to 1 hour for more tightly packed.
+Check for doneness at about 15 minutes for loosely packed tamales and 45 minutes to 1 hour for more tightly packed.
 To tell if your tamales are done, peel the husk away.
 If it comes off smoothly and the masa is tender but firm, your tamale is done.
-If not, rewrap it and place it back in the steamer.
+If not, rewrap and place it back in the steamer.
 Depending on the size of the tamales, and how closely they are packed, it may take up to 1 hour.

 Serve with Pico de Gallo.

 There are many methods for steaming tamales.
 The classic steamer looks like a large pot with a perforated smaller insert, which sits in the pot.
 You may devise one of these by placing a cake rack on inverted small ramekins in the bottom of a heavy pot with a lid.
 Fill the pot with water, almost up to the level of the rack, but not touching the tamales.
 For smaller batches, a stacking bamboo steamer or an electric steamer work beautifully.